 It's important that you pre-coat your floor, using one forward and back pass.
 While, making sure the wood flooring is completely coated.
 This will help you put an even quantity of floor finish across the surface.

 Tip: If dealing with cold climate conditions.
 Maintain room temperature at 65 degrees.
 If the wood floor sealer does not dry to touch within a 1-2 hr period or overnight.
 Adjust the temperature higher, usually 70-72 degrees is more than enough.

-On our final pass, we must apply less to zero pressure towards the mop head.
+Once you've completed the pre-coat step.
+You want to do a light finish pass, using the same procedure, but with less pressure to equalize the finish.
+Apply pressure to the mop head to squeeze out the wood floor sealer.
+On your final pass, you must apply less to zero pressure towards the mop head.
 Allow the applicator to float across the surface.
 While doing this check, for splashes, unevenness, and missed spots, coat if necessary.

 Apply a coat of natural wood sealer to help protect your wood floor.
 When you're choosing a wood floor sealer, invest in a high quality finish.
 This will save you money, from having to refinish your wood floors to often.